chrivand/amp_exclusion_management/README.md

 pip install -r requirements.txt
 ```

 4. Open up the `creds.json` file and add Secure Endpoint (AMP4E) API credentials.
 Optionally change the AMP host URL to `.eu.` or `.apjc.` if you are not using the US AMP cloud.
 Don't forget to save the file.
+You can retrieve these AMP keys in your AMP4E Dashboard under **Accounts > API keys**.
+If you don't have an account you can test with dCloud (e.g. **https://amp.dcloud.cisco.com/users/login** `devnetexpress@cisco.comand` `C1sco12345`).

 5. Execute the python `AMP_exclusion_management.py` file in your venv: